Albuquerque Eviction Lawyer

 - The tenant’s violation of the terms of the lease or rental agreement

-The four options for a notice of termination include:
+The four options for a notice of lease termination include:

 - Seven-day notice to remedy: Informs a tenant who has violated the rental agreement that they have seven days to fix the violation

-- Three-day unconditional quit notice: Makes a tenant aware that he or she has committed a substantial violation, which has resulted in the termination of tenancy after three days
+- Three-day unconditional quit notice: Makes a tenant aware that they have committed a substantial violation, which has resulted in the termination of tenancy after three days

 - 30-day notice: Notifies a tenant that they must leave the property within 30 days due to a termination of the lease, an absence of a written lease agreement, or a lease becoming month-to-month